vzroman/elock/README.md

         modules=>[elock]
     },

-    The process
-    registers itself as '$mylocks'.
+    The process registers itself as '$mylocks', be carefull.

     Ok now you are ready for local locks.
 If you need distributed locks do the same on your other nodes.